Can’t make up your mind between a serviced office or a traditional office? Here are 5 key points to help you make the best decision.

 1. Pay for Space

 Traditional offices make you pay for areas you don’t use much.
 The conference room, corridors and other largely unused spaces only add area to your leasing agreement but subtract value.
-With serviced offices, you pay for the areas you use and the cost of shared spaces such as conference rooms are divided over multiple businesses.
+With serviced offices in Makati, you pay for the areas you use and the cost of shared spaces such as conference rooms are divided over multiple businesses.

 With traditional offices, you need about 1 to 2 months before you can get your business up and running because you need time setting up the office’s utilities, furniture, IT infrastructure and everything else that your business needs.
 As for serviced offices, you can start your operations literally the moment you move in since they come fully-furnished, equipped and operational.
 Plus, you avoid the worries and cost of moving into a new office.